cristicretu/ts-next-tailwind-template/README.md

 ### Packages

-1. Next-themes: An abstraction for themes in your Next.js app.
+1. Next-themes: An abstraction for themes in your Next.js app
 2. react-use: react-hooks
+3. Framer Motion: animation library

 ### Custom globals.css